mohiuddin-khan-shiam/BRAC-University-CGPA-Calculator/README.md

----

 # CGPA Calculator 🎓

 [![MIT License](https://img.shields.io/badge/license-MIT-green)](https://github.com/mohiuddin-khan-shiam/CGPA-Calculator/blob/main/LICENSE)

 A **CGPA Calculator** built with **HTML, CSS, and JavaScript** that helps students calculate their updated CGPA.
-It provides accurate results by allowing users to input either completed courses or completed credits and also supports different credit values for each course.
+It provides accurate results by allowing users to input completed credits and GPA for each course in the current semester, supporting different credit values for courses.

 🔗 **[Live Website](https://mohiuddin-khan-shiam.github.io/CGPA-Calculator/)**